-While the City of Portland is vibrant and full of colors, the Portland Japanese Garden takes just a few weeks longer to reach peak color because of its microclimate.
+While the City of Portland is vibrant and full of colors, Portland Japanese Garden takes just a few weeks longer to reach peak color because of its microclimate.
 Visitors are encouraged to take that into consideration when planning a trip to the Garden.

 “The” maple tree is rumored to be one of the most photographed trees in the United States.
 When you see it in the fall, you understand why!

-As you’ll see in these photo galleries, the Portland Japanese Garden offers a wonderful display of color in myriad shades of red, orange, and yellow.
+As you’ll see in these photo galleries, Portland Japanese Garden offers a wonderful display of color in myriad shades of red, orange, and yellow.
 We are nationally recognized for our (year-round) beauty.
 Come pay us a visit this fall.